Blast bumps seed round to $12 million to help gamers save money

-Blast lets gamers save every time they hit an achievement in a game like Counter-Strike: Global Offensive.
+Blast lets gamers save a little bit of money every time they hit an achievement in a game like Counter-Strike: Global Offensive.
 And that simple idea for “micro savings” has enabled the company to raised $12 million in funding.

-Newport Beach, California-based Blast is also announcing that its app is now available on the Google Play store for saving money in mobile games, and it also said that one of its new investors is Tony Robbins, the inspirational “life coach” and self-help promoter.
+The Newport Beach, California-based Blast is also announcing that its app is now available on the Google Play store for saving money in mobile games, and it also said that one of its new investors is Tony Robbins, the inspirational “life coach” and self-help promoter.

 The $12 million is an extension, or topping off, on the previously announced round of $5 million in funding that the company disclosed in March.